Ergun Caner: Public career

 In February 2005, Falwell announced that Caner was to be the first former Muslim to become the President and Dean of an evangelical seminary, making Caner head of Liberty Baptist Theological Seminary.
 Caner's leadership at Liberty Seminary and with the faculty he built saw the enrollment triple in a relatively short period of time.
 In conjunction with Child Evangelism Fellowship, Caner led the creation of a Master of Arts degree in Children's Ministry.

 Caner was initially listed as signatory to the 2008 Evangelical Manifesto prepared by a group of religious leaders in an attempt to define evangelical beliefs and de-politicize the evangelical movement.
 Caner said he was asked to read the document but never consented to endorse it.
 He said he agreed with much of the document but characterized the language regarding political activism as "spineless" and a "group hug approach to Christianity".
 David Neff, a member of the committee that drafted the manifesto, said the inclusion of Caner's name was an oversight and was corrected when he objected.

 On December 4, 2013 it was announced that Caner had been elected 16th president of Brewton-Parker College, an independent, four-year coeducational college located in Mount Vernon, Ga. with strong ties to the Georgia Baptist Convention.
-On January 22, 2015 it was reported Caner would soon resign his presidency of Brewton-Parker College.
+On January 22, 2015 it was reported Caner would soon resign his presidency of Brewton-Parker.
 Caner explained the July, 2014 suicide of his 15 year-old son Braxton was responsible for his decision: "Brewton-Parker College cannot become a healthy, growing and stable college under the leadership of a man who is broken, ... and I am admitting to you that I am broken.
 I can’t get over his death, and I am not sure I want to.
 I do know that I cannot muster the fight needed to be the leader of our college.
 My family and my heart need healing, and you deserve better."
-Other observers have claimed that Caner's sudden resignation from Brewton-Parker College preceded his certain termination for having made several racially disparaging remarks, comments that many of the students and faculty at Brewton-Parker had recently become aware of, and many had been publicly protesting.
+Other observers have claimed that Caner's sudden resignation from Brewton-Parker preceded his certain termination for having made several racially disparaging remarks, comments that many of the students and faculty at Brewton-Parker had recently become aware of, and many had been publicly protesting.